Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite weighted networks: Introduction

-For community detection of un-directed weighted networks, it has been an interesting topic in recent years.
-Edge weights are important and meaningful in a network since they can improve community detection \cite{newman2004analysis,barrat2004the}. \cite{newman2004analysis} studied a weighted network in which edge weights are nonnegative integers.
+For community detection of un-directed weighted networks, it has been an appealing topic in recent years.
+Edge weights are important and meaningful in a network since they can improve community detection \citep{newman2004analysis,barrat2004the}. \cite{newman2004analysis} studied a weighted network in which edge weights are nonnegative integers.
 To study a weighted network in which edge weights are more than nonnegative integers, many models extend SBM from un-directed un-weighted networks to un-directed weighted networks.
-Some Weighted Stochastic Blockmodels (WSBM) are developed recent years \cite{aicher2015learning, ahn2018hypergraph, palowitch2017significance,xu2020optimal,ng2021weighted}.
-However, these WSBMs always limit the block matrix to having nonnegative entries or require edge weights to follow certain distributions, and it is a challenge to design spectral algorithms to fit these models.
-The Distribution-Free models (DFM)\cite{DFM} was proposed to overcome these limitations.
-DFM allows the adjacency matrix to come from any distribution as long as the expectation adjacency matrix has a block structure reflecting community structure.
-Another advantage of DFM is, similar to SBM, spectral algorithms are allowed to fit DFM.
-The distribution-free idea introduced in \cite{DFM} is significant and it is closely related to the model developed in this paper.
-DCDFM \cite{DCDFM} extends DFM by considering node heterogeneity parameters and it can also be seen as a direct extension of DCSBM from un-directed un-weighted networks to un-directed weighted networks.
-However, all these WSBM, DFM and DCDFM have one main limitation, each node only belongs to one community under these models.
-To model overlapping un-directed weighted networks, the Weighted version of the MMSB (WMMSB) model \cite{dulac2020mixed} was proposed as an extension of MMSB by allowing edge weights to come from Poisson distribution.
-The Mixed Membership Distribution-Free (MMDF) model takes the advantage of distribution-free idea and extends MMSB by allowing edge weights to come from any distribution.
-Compared to WMMSB, MMDF is more applicable since it has no constraint on distribution.
+Some Weighted Stochastic Blockmodels (WSBM) are developed in recent years \citep{aicher2015learning,ahn2018hypergraph,palowitch2017significance,xu2020optimal,ng2021weighted}.
+However, these WSBMs always assume that each node only belongs to one single community.
+To model overlapping un-directed weighted networks, the Weighted version of the MMSB (WMMSB) model \citep{dulac2020mixed} was proposed as an extension of MMSB by allowing edge weights to come from Poisson distribution.